Discovery of a dwarf planet candidate in an extremely wide orbit: 2017 OF201

 \section{Abstract}

-We report the discovery of a dwarf planet candidate, \name, currently located at a distance of 90.5~au.
-Its orbit is extremely wide and extends to the inner Oort cloud, with a semi-major axis of 838~au and a perihelion of 44.9~au precisely determined from 19 observations over seven years.
-Assuming a typical albedo of 0.15, we estimate a diameter $\sim$700~km, making it the second-largest known object in this dynamical population and a likely dwarf planet.
-Its high eccentricity suggests that it is part of a broader, unseen population of similar objects totaling $\sim$1\% of Earth's mass.
-Notably, the longitude of perihelion of \name lies well outside the clustering observed in extreme trans-Neptunian objects, which has been proposed as dynamical evidence for a distant, undetected planet.
+We report the discovery of a dwarf planet candidate, \name, currently located at a distance of 90~au.
+Its orbit is extremely wide and extends to the inner Oort cloud, with a semi-major axis of 830~au and a perihelion of 45~au, precisely determined from 24 observations over 20 years.
+Assuming a typical albedo of 0.13, we estimate a diameter $\sim$700~km, making it the second-largest known object in this dynamical population and a dwarf planet candidate with the widest orbit.
+Its high eccentricity suggests that an unseen population of similar objects would total $\sim$1\% of Earth's mass.
+Notably, the longitude of perihelion of \name lies outside the clustering observed in extreme trans-Neptunian objects, posing a challenge to the proposed dynamical evidence for the hypothetical Planet Nine.